LucasGCardoso/LucasGCardoso/README.md

 - 🔭 I’m currently working on LIS (Software Innovation Lab)
 - 🌱 I’m currently learning some AI and Deep Learning 🧠
+- 💬 I like learning new languages as well!!
 - 😄 Fun fact: If you responded with "General Kenobi" when reading the title, then you are a Star Wars fan too!!

 <!--